Ofer Nimrodi: Biography

+Private life

 Nimrodi, married for the second time, has six children.
 He lives in Savyon in a mansion on a property of 7.5 acres.

 Nimrodi's sister, Ruth Nimrodi-Weissberg, was killed in the Sinai in 1996 when the vehicle she was traveling in drove over an old Egyptian mine in an unmarked minefield.
 The Variety Israel center in Jerusalem, an organization for children with special needs, is named after her.

 Business career

 In 1988, Yaakov Nimrodi purchased the Israel Land Development Company from the Jewish Agency.
 A year later, Ofer was appointed its CEO.